 Ethan, Annie and Daphne (three members of our geology group) are standing on fresh basaltic lava from the 2021 eruption of the Fagradalsfjall fissure, located between fissure swarms 1 and 2 on the map above.
 We were there on a cloudy, windy day, but hopefully you can still see the black patch on the distance slope, which is where lava poured down into the valley from a long fissure on the ridge top.
 Steam was still rising from the lava flow and although we were instructed not to walk on the lava, the edge where this photo was taken was solid and safe.
 Photo courtesy of Joe Cook, trip co-leader.
 The 2021 eruption was the first in the Reykjanes Peninsula Belt (RPB) for 781 years.
 Basalt is the low-silica type of lava that is typical of eruptions at hot-spot volcanoes such as Hawaii and along any mid-ocean ridge.
 Because of the low silica and gas content, flows tend to be runny and non-explosive.
 As long as people don’t get too close to the flow, they can watch safely from the adjacent slope, which thousands of people did in 2021.
 The 2021 eruption, which continued for 6 months, may have heralded a new eruptive period on the peninsula.
 On August 3, 2022, just 2 weeks after I returned from Iceland, Fagradalsfjall began erupting again, this time to the northeast of the 2021 eruption.
 The volume of lava emitted this year is larger than in 2021, and geologists are expecting this eruption to last longer.
 “Visit Iceland” has a good web site with practical information about viewing Fagradalsfjall: https://www.visiticeland.com/article/fagradalsfjall-eruption.
 Right now, there are links to information about the 2022 eruption, including a live camera stream.

-At the eastern end of the Reykjanes Peninsula is Stampar Cone Row, a string of spatter cones formed during a historic eruptive event between 1211 and 1240 called the “Reykjanes Fires”.
+At the western end of the Reykjanes Peninsula is Stampar Cone Row, a string of spatter cones formed during a historic eruptive event between 1211 and 1240 called the “Reykjanes Fires”.
 Icelanders refer to extended eruptive events, which occur during distinct rifting periods, as “eldar”, which translates as “fires”.
 Spatter cones form when lava blobs spit out and pile up on each other to form a cone-shaped structure.
 The cone is surrounded by basaltic lava that flowed like a river, as shown in the Fagradalsfjall photo above.

 One day we stayed at the Leirubakki guesthouse and horse farm, located a short distance north of Hekla (number 16 on map above), one of the most active volcanoes in Iceland and a good example of a central volcano.
 Whereas fissures are flows from long linear cracks, central volcanoes build up after repeated eruptions from a central vent.
 It’s what we usually think of when we hear the word “volcano”.
 Iceland has both low-profile shield volcanoes formed by lava, like those found on Hawaii, and steeper-sided stratovolcanoes built up by both lava and pyroclastic material, like those in the Cascade Range of the U.S. Pacific Northwest.
 Hekla is notorious because it typically erupts with only a 20-minute warning.
 Don’t think I’d want to buy a property in this beautiful, yet hazardous, location.
 For your entertainment, you can watch a live stream from Hekla: https://www.livefromiceland.is/webcams/hekla.
 Records document 18 historical eruptions of Hekla.
 Some of the material erupted from Hekla is more silica-and-gas-rich and therefore more explosive.
 Think of eruptions like Mt.
 St. Helens, where tephra (pieces of ash and larger particles) spread out over large distances.
 These tephra layers are important time markers that help historians understand the settlement history of the island.